markt-de/puppet-acme/REFERENCE.md

 _Private Defined types_

 * `acme::csr`: Create a Certificate Signing Request (CSR) and send it to PuppetDB
-* `acme::deploy`: Collects signed certificates and installs them.
+* `acme::deploy`: Collects signed certificates for this host from PuppetDB.
-* `acme::deploy::crt`: Send a signed certificate via PuppetDB to the target host.
+* `acme::deploy::crt`: Install a signed certificate on the target host.
 * `acme::request`: A request to sign a CSR or renew a certificate.
 * `acme::request::crt`: Fetch the certificate from facter and export it via PuppetDB.
 * `acme::request::ocsp`: Retrieve ocsp stapling information